PHI-group/phi-group.github.io/resources.md

 The gRAICAR inter-subject similarity matrices reveal potential differences among subjects and thus accelerate data-driven discovery.
 Further, community detection algorithms applied to the gRAICAR intersubject similarity matrices can provide more quantitative metrics to characterize the associations between individual differences in functional networks and behaviors.

-The gRAICAR code and a tutorial with examples: [https://github.com/yangzhi-psy/gRAICAR](https://github.com/yangzhi-psy/gRAICAR)
+The gRAICAR code and a tutorial with examples: [Github link](https://github.com/yangzhi-psy/gRAICAR)

 Please consider to cite the following publications: